realworldocaml/book/book/testing/README.md

 - **Easy to update**.
 Tests that are hard to adjust in the face of code changes can become their own form of technical debt.
 - **Fast**, so they don't slow down your development process.
-- **Readable**, so that someone can go back later and understand what the test is for.
 - **Deterministic**.
-It's hard to take test failures seriously if there's a decent chance that the failure might be random.
+It's hard to take test failures seriously if there's a decent chance that the failure is a random glitch.
 You want your test failures to be believable indications of a problem, which requires determinism.
-- **Comprehensible**.
-Tests whose failures are localized and easy to comprehend make it easier to find and fix the problem flagged by the failing test.
+- **Understandable**.
+Good tests should be easy to read, and their failures should be localized and specific, so it's easy to find and fix the problem flagged by a failing test.

 No testing framework can ensure that your tests satisfy these properties.
-But the testing tools you choose can help or hinder on all of these fronts.

-As we go through the rest of this chapter, we'll try to show how the various testing tools available for OCaml can help you on each of these fronts.
+But the tools you choose can help or hinder on all of these fronts.
+As we go through the rest of this chapter, we'll try to show how you can use the various testing tools available for OCaml to help you reach these goals.

 ## Inline tests

 The first step towards a good testing environment is making it easy to set up and and run a test.
-To that end, we'll show you how to write tests with `ppx_inline_test`, which lets you add tests to any module in your library with a specially annotated let binding.
+To that end, we'll show you how to write tests with `ppx_inline_test`, which lets you add tests to any module in your library with a specially annotated `let` binding.

 To use inline tests, we need to enable `ppx_inline_test` as a preprocessor, as well as tell Dune that the files in this library